calculix/CalculiX-Examples/Scripts/README.md

 ## dat2txt.py

- This script extracts arbitrary result items from a given .dat file to an easy to parse tabular text file with one line per time point.
-Currently, this only works for result items with scope to a node or element set (not for contact results, as these cannot be scoped to sets).
+ This script extracts arbitrary result items from a given DAT file to an easy to parse tabular text file with one line per time point.
+Currently, this works for output requested by
+ + `*node print`
+ + `*el print`
+ + `*section print`.

  ```
 > dat2txt.py [<jobname>]
  ```
-This reads `<jobname>.dat` and writes a text file for each result item in the .dat file.
+This reads `<jobname>.dat` and writes a text file for each result item in the DAT file.
 The names (without extension .txt) are printed to the console.

-If no jobname is given, the current directory is searched for any .dat file and if a single one is found, it is used.
+If no jobname is given, the current directory is searched for any DAT file and if a single one is found, it is used.

-If multiple .dat files are found, their names are printed and no processing is done.
+If multiple DAT files are found, their names are printed and no processing is done.

-This means: If you have just a single .dat file in your directory, it is sufficient to call the script without parameters:
+This means: If you have just a single DAT file in your directory, it is sufficient to call the script without parameters:
  ```
 > dat2txt.py
 No jobname given.